rivue/Gamified-Study-Tool/README.md

     ✅ switch "room names" to "lectures" in create library page ✅ add ability to create rooms / "lectures" once you create a library, and mention that in the "add rooms" page (ex: "*lectures can be added within the library*")
-    ✅ fix the issue where anywhere on a card exits the lesson as opposed to just the red x
+    ✅ fix the issue where anywhere on a card exits the lesson as opposed to just the red x ✅ maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something (limited response to 10 questions)

     rag stuff:
     1) give whole textbook to gpt to "split up" ✅